University of Vienna: Academic reputation

-The University of Vienna has the highest ranking in Arts and Humanities, where it is placed 35th and 54th in the world according to the THE and QS ranking respectively.
-Outstanding subjects include Geography (ranked 28th globally in 2013), Linguistics and Philosophy (both 46th globally) and Law (ranked 32nd in Europe and 73rd globally).
-It is rated high in academic reputation and number of international students, but low in terms of faculty to student ratio and citations per faculty.
+The University of Vienna has the highest ranking in Mathematics and in Arts and Humanities.
+In Mathematics it is placed 31st in the world according to the Shanghai-Ranking.
+In Arts and Humanities it is placed 35th and 54th in the world according to the THE and QS ranking respectively.
+Outstanding subjects include Geography (ranked 28th globally in 2013), Linguistics and Philosophy (both 46th globally) and Law (ranked 73rd globally).
+It is rated high in academic reputation and number of international students, but low in terms of faculty-to-student ratio and citations per faculty.
+In the THE ranking for 2026, the University of Vienna came in at number 95, making it the first Austrian university to break into the top 100.

 An overview of the QS World University Rankings by subjects:

 The Times Higher Education World University Rankings by subjects: